shuwariafrica/world/docs/_docs/modules/common/index.md

 ### Formatting Abstraction

-The [[africa.shuwari.format.Formatter]] trait provides a consistent interface for converting types to string representations.
+The [[world.format.Formatter]] trait provides a consistent interface for converting types to string representations.

 See [Formatting Guide](formatting.md) for detailed documentation.